aklaswad/armtee/site/docs/en/doc.md

 The path of the template to be loaded is relative to the current template; there is no search path or fallback mechanism such as $PATH in shell.

 By specifying ROOT_ITEM, only a portion of the data valid in the current template can be passed as the target of the read template's roto process.
-If omitted, the root data of the calling template is passed **TODO consideration required**.
+If omitted, the root data of the calling template is passed.

+ (TODO consideration required){.author-note}

 ```
 ##! data.friends.forEach( friend => {